tylerweng/eden/docs/README.md

 ### Phase 5: Likes and Bookmarks (2 days)

-**Objective:** Allow user to like/bookmark albums, artists and tracks
+**Objective:** Allow users to like and bookmark albums, artists and tracks

 ### Bonus Features (TBD)